ViiV Healthcare extends Medicines Patent Pool license agreement for dolutegravir to cover all lower middle-income countries

 This announcement is aligned to GSK’s recent commitment to seek to offer and agree licences to allow supplies of generic versions of its current and future portfolio of patented medicines in most LMICs for 10 years.

 Sir Andrew Witty, Chief Executive Officer, GSK commented: “This is another very positive step by ViiV Healthcare to help accelerate access to the newest HIV medicines for more people in developing countries.
 It builds on the recent changes GSK has made to adopt a graduated approach to IP linked to a country’s wealth.
 IP protection remains vital to provide the necessary incentives for investment in research to create new treatments, such as dolutegravir.
 However, we believe that the global healthcare challenges we all face require us to be flexible in our approach, where appropriate.
 The positive progress and experience we have had with the Medicines Patent Pool gives us confidence that increasing access, incentivising innovation and achieving business success can go hand in hand.”

-ViiV Healthcare entered in a licence agreement with the Medicines Patent Pool in 2014 to increase access to dolutegravir for children and adults in countries where the need is the greatest.
+ViiV Healthcare entered in a license agreement with the Medicines Patent Pool in 2014 to increase access to dolutegravir for children and adults in countries where the need is the greatest.

 The collaboration with the MPP in adults includes two distinct approaches:

-- a royalty-free voluntary licence in all least-developed, all low-income and all sub-Saharan African countries
+- a royalty-free voluntary license in all least-developed, all low-income and all sub-Saharan African countries

-- a tiered royalty licence for some middle-income countries, where a small percentage of the net sales value is paid according to the gross national income (GNI) per capita
+- a tiered royalty license for some middle-income countries, where a small percentage of the net sales value is paid according to the gross national income (GNI) per capita

 – Ends –